-Venturing beyond to more context-specific instruments, the 1986 Declaration on the Right to Development (DRD) is relevant, given the holistic nature of the Declaration's provisions, although it is not legally binding.
+Venturing beyond to more context-specific instruments, the 1986 Declaration on the Right to Development (DRD)120 is relevant, given the holistic nature of the Declaration's provisions, although it is not legally binding.
 As soft law, it can well influence the progressive development of international law and policy.
-Development is recognized as a many-sided process involving the development of economic, social, cultural and political aspects of human life.
-Art.
+Development is recognized as a many-sided process involving the development of economic, social, cultural and political aspects of human life.121 Art.
 3(3) states that development is a multidimensional global process, which should promote a new international economic order based on sovereign equality, interdependence, mutual interest and cooperation among all states, and should also encourage the observance and realization of human rights.
 In Art.
-1 the right to development is characterized as an inalienable human person, who should be the active participant and beneficiary of the right to development.
+1 the right to development is characterized as an inalienable human right.
+Under Art.
+2, the central focus of the development process is the human person, who should be the active participant and beneficiary of the right to development.

 As a result of the end of the Cold War in 1989 with the fall of the Berlin Wall, a more open international climate emerged, which was also more conducive to respect for, promotion and protection of human rights.
 In this new environment, the World Conference on Human Rights was convened, leading to the Vienna Declaration and Programme of Action.
-Paragraph 10 of this Declaration reaffirms the right to development, as established in the Declaration on the Right to Development as universal, inalienable and an integral part of fundamental human rights.
+122 Paragraph 10 of this Declaration reaffirms the right to development, as established in the Declaration on the Right to Development as universal, inalienable and an integral part of fundamental human rights.
 The Declaration states that human rights are universal, indivisible, interdependent and interrelated and also provides:

 To strengthen the enjoyment of economic, social and cultural rights, additional approaches should be examined, such as a system of indicators to measure progress in the realisation of the rights set forth in the International Covenant on Economic, Social and Cultural Rights.
 There must be a concerted effort to ensure recognition of economic, social and cultural rights at the national, regional and international levels.
+123